ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/synacktiv/CVE-2021-3492](https://github.com/synacktiv/CVE-2021-3492) :  ![starts](https://img.shields.io/github/stars/synacktiv/CVE-2021-3492.svg) ![forks](https://img.shields.io/github/forks/synacktiv/CVE-2021-3492.svg)

 ## CVE-2021-3490
  The eBPF ALU32 bounds tracking for bitwise ops (AND, OR and XOR) in the Linux kernel did not properly update 32-bit bounds, which could be turned into out of bounds reads and writes in the Linux kernel and therefore, arbitrary code execution.
-This issue was fixed via commit 049c4e13714e (&quot;bpf: Fix alu32 const subreg bound tracking on bitwise operations&quot;) (v5.13-rc4) and backported to the stable kernels in v5.12.4, v5.11.21, and v5.10.37.
-The AND/OR issues were introduced by commit 3f50f132d840 (&quot;bpf: Verifier, do explicit ALU32 bounds tracking&quot;) (5.7-rc1) and the XOR variant was introduced by 2921c90d4718 (&quot;bpf:Fix a verifier failure with xor&quot;) ( 5.10-rc1).
+This issue was fixed via commit 049c4e13714e ("bpf: Fix alu32 const subreg bound tracking on bitwise operations") (v5.13-rc4) and backported to the stable kernels in v5.12.4, v5.11.21, and v5.10.37.
+The AND/OR issues were introduced by commit 3f50f132d840 ("bpf: Verifier, do explicit ALU32 bounds tracking") (5.7-rc1) and the XOR variant was introduced by 2921c90d4718 ("bpf:Fix a verifier failure with xor") ( 5.10-rc1).